 What leads to unfavourable sex ratio at some places?
-Name few social practices ratio are:
+Name few social practices leading to it?

 Gender discrimination is the major cause of unfavourable sex ratio which gives women a lower status in society.
-Few social practices leading to unfavourable sex
+Few social practices leading to unfavourable sex ratio are: